 The Takeaway – It’s Really Not That Bad

-Even though the effect of weed on body odor is yet to be scientifically proven, the abundance of anecdotal evidence coupled with research provided by professionals points to the fact that this is a very common phenomenon.
+Even though the effect of weed on sweat is yet to be scientifically proven, the abundance of anecdotal evidence coupled with research provided by professionals points to the fact that this is a very common phenomenon.

 If it makes you feel uncomfortable, you can always try to mask it with a deodorant (except for Axe’s Touch) or abstain from weed a couple of days before an important event.
 Otherwise, it seems like there isn’t anything else you can do.

-That said, since weed imparts its smell on body odor, it seems like dank weed will make you smell the dankest, and that may not be such a bad thing.
+That said, since weed imparts its smell on our sweat, it seems like dank weed will make you smell the dankest, and that may not be such a bad thing.